jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 In RL, and ML more broadly, this style of estimating expected values is often preferred because it works well with function approximation and has some other nice properties like smoothly changing and letting you start from good guesses.

-At this point it should be clear to that if you simplified Q-learning to the bandit setting where there are no states, this iterative approach to estimating separate expected values for each arm/action is what Q-learning would become.
+At this point it should be clear that if you simplified Q-learning to the bandit setting where there are no states, this iterative approach to estimating separate expected values for each arm/action is what Q-learning would become.
 And from it, we could compute the expected value for any policy by simply taking the weighted sum of the Q-values for the policy we're evaluating.

 ## Importance sampling